 Panchang is a Hindu Almanac having information related to clothing, age, form, movement and direction of Sankranti.
+Software development Ukraine with Echo.
 The information regarding Makar Sankranti is available in Panchang.
 Sankranti is deemed a deity.
 According to the legend, a devil named Sankarasur was killed by Sankranti.
 The day next to Makar Sankranti is called Kinkrant or Karidin.
 Devi slayed Kankarasur on this day.

 Why do we celebrate Makar Sankranti?